-Pre-accredited programs are short modular courses designed for learners to gain confidence and skills.
-They focus on creating pathways to nationally accredited training or employment.
+Pre-accredited training and programs are short modular courses designed for learners to gain confidence and skills.
+They focus on creating pathways to further education and training or a step to employment.

-Pre-accredited training has an emphasis on those learners who have not achieved Year 12 or an equivalent qualification.
+Pre-accredited training and programs have an emphasis on those learners who have not achieved Year 12 or an equivalent qualification.
 It addresses the particular needs of those adults who have experienced barriers to education in the past and find it difficult to undertake accredited programs as their first step back into education and training.

 Pre-accredited Quality Framework

 - they are not linked in AVETMISS reporting to a Training Package Qualification or a nationally recognised accredited module or course by use of a nationally recognised accredited course or module code

 - they are not marketed as accredited training.
 The names and codes of advertised courses or modules must be local

 - they are not assessed for the purpose of award or credit.

 For more information about pre-accredited eligibility see: